carlos-afonso/measles/index.md

 ## New York City (NYC)

 NYC provides raw data about the number of measles cases by neighborhood, age and date on its [NYC Health Measles webpage](https://www1.nyc.gov/site/doh/health/health-topics/measles.page){:target="&#95;blank" rel="noopener"}.
-Here we visualize that data.
+This section presents visualizations of that data, to help understand the current NYC measles outbreak.

 ### NYC Measles Cases by Neighborhood